 - It increases patient buy-in and accountability, which has been shown to affect care plan compliance positively.

 It’s understandable that remote patient monitoring would be associated with emergencies like falls, especially for the senior market.
 Virtual healthcare services like those provided by Anelto play an important role in chronic care monitoring.
 However, they also largely focus on preventive healthcare and chronic condition management.

 - Patients with an acute condition that needs immediate treatment

-- Patients with chronic conditions can be supported with monitoring and care management
+- Patients with chronic conditions that can be supported with monitoring and care management

-Remote patient monitoring is particularly effective for senior care because it allows older patients to maintain a sense of control and independence while staying connected to a care team 24/7.
-Chronic conditions are regularly monitored, and urgent medical events can be handled quickly.
+Remote patient monitoring is particularly effective for senior care because it allows older patients to maintain a sense of control and independence while staying connected to a care team.
+Chronic conditions are regularly monitored, and urgent medical trends can be handled quickly.

 What to Look for In a Remote Monitoring Program

 If you’re considering an RPM solution for your patients, here are a few things to look for.

 - Right-out-of-the-box readiness.
 With Anelto’s system, patients simply plug in the cellular device with Bluetooth connectivity to various pre-paired vital sign devices.